 Stir dough with a spoon until the color of dough is uniform.

-With a stainless steel spoon, fold the edges of dough towards the center, covering meat filling.
+With a stainless steel spoon, fold the edges of dough towards the center, covering meat filling with dough.

 The meat filling is completely covered with dough.

-Once the alcapurria is formed, brush annatto oil lightly on top of each alcapurria.
+Once the alcapurria is formed, brush annatto oil lightly on top.
 Fold the banana leaf lengthwise to cover the alcapurria.
 Repeat this process for the remaining alcapurrias.

-Preheat oven 350°F. Place wrapped alcapurrias on a cookie sheet lined with parchment paper.
-Make sure parchment paper can be placed in oven.
-Bake for 30 mintues.
+Preheat oven to 350°F. Place wrapped alcapurrias on a cookie sheet lined with parchment paper.
+Most importantly, make sure parchment paper can be placed in oven.
+Bake for 30 minutes.